microsoft/OHDSIonAzure/pipelines/README.md

 ...
 ```

 You should also ensure that you have [authorized your agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser) for use with your pipeline.
+You will also need to [authorize your environments](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/permissions?view=azure-devops#set-environment-permissions) for your pipelines too.

+You can also review how to use the [variables](/docs/update_your_variables.md) with your pipelines.

 ## Environment Pipeline